Altha-ego/Alth-s-Region-Scanner/FAQ.md

 ---

 ## 🔍 What does this extension do?
-This tool scans supported Steam key storefronts (Fanatical, Humble Bundle, Green Man Gaming, GamersGate) to extract visible region restriction information.
+This tool scans supported Steam key storefronts (Fanatical, Humble Bundle, Green Man Gaming, GamersGate, GamesPlanet, DLGamer, Nuuvem, WinGameStore, and MacGameStore) to extract visible region restriction information.
 It formats the results as ISO 3166-1 alpha-2 country codes to assist in creating accurate SteamGifts giveaways.

 ---

-## 🌍 What are "allowed" and "blocked" regions?
+## 🌍 What are "allowed," "blocked," and "filtered" regions?
 - **Allowed regions**: Countries where a key can be activated.
 - **Blocked regions**: Countries where a key cannot be activated.
 - **Filtered regions**: Countries removed from the final output because SteamGifts does not currently support them.